Menu

 Teacher's Background Information: Foundational Reasons for Public Goods and Services?

 Generally, public goods are goods that have shared consumption and are non-exclusionary.
-To illustrate these two concepts, consider a local park.
+To illustrate the idea of “shared consumption” and “non-exclusionary,” consider a local park.
 The park allows shared consumption because many people receive the benefit from it at one time.
-The park is also non-exclusionary because everyone is entitled to use it, regardless of social or economic status.
+The park is also non-exclusionary because everyone is entitled to use it.

-The same logic applies to roads, sidewalks, and bridges, which are all public goods.
-Most museums and libraries are also public goods.
-In Canada, the vast majority of health care and K-12 education fall into the realm of public goods, though they are often referred to as public services.
+The same logic applies to roads, sidewalks, and bridges.
+They are public goods.
+Many museums and libraries are also public goods.
+In Canada, most health care and the vast majority of K-12 education fall into the realm of public goods as well, though they are often referred to as public services.

-Public goods and services are paid for by taxes.
+Public goods and services are paid for by taxes and profits from Crown Corporations.
 Sometimes, the costs are offset by user fees.
 For example, consider public transportation.
-Governments invest tax dollars in public transportation systems.
+Governments invest money in public transportation.
 However, we also pay a fare when we board a bus.
-Together, the government subsidy and the user fees cover the full cost of the bus service.
+Together, the government subsidy and the user fees cover the full cost of the bus service

 According to the Henry George Foundation of Great Britain—named after the influential 19th-century social reformer—“the value of [public] services does not relate to the cost of providing them but rather to the value that would be lost if they were not provided.”
-Think again of the example of public transportation.
-It provides an affordable means to travel, be it for work, shopping, or socialising.
-This helps individuals, businesses, and community groups.
-There is also the advantage of reducing the number of vehicles on roads.
-Reduced traffic benefits people who use their own car.
-As well, reduced traffic cuts back on pollution, improving the overall health of society and the environment.
-Thus, the value of public transportation cannot be reduced to the simple cost of running busses.
+Think again about public transportation.
+It provides an affordable means for individuals to travel to work, shop, or socialise.
+There is also a benefit for people who do not use the bus.
+More people using buses means that less cars will be on the road.
+Less cars means easier driving.
+As well, less cars mean less pollution in the air.
+Less pollution means better health for everyone.

-Think about other public services, such as fire and police protection, sewage and sanitation systems, public housing, and health care and education.
-Their value as a whole simply cannot be measured by their financial cost.
-Their value must be considered in the broader context of how the good or service contributes to the well-being of society as a whole.
+Now consider other public services, such as fire and police protection, sewage and sanitation systems, and health care and education.
+Their value to society as a whole cannot be reduced to their financial cost.
+The broader context must also be considered to understand their true value

-• a good or service would not or cannot be adequately provided by the private sector, or
+• a good or service would not or cannot be adequately provided by the private sector

 • the risk to society is high if the private-sector provider failed

 To illustrate market failure, consider water utilities.
-It is doubtful that it would be economically feasible for a private-sector provider to build a city’s entire water system.
-Even if a private provider built the infrastructure, if they went bankrupt the company could just walk away, leaving the public without access to safe water.
-After all, private-sector organisations are ultimately responsible to their shareholders, not their customers.
-The public sector, on the other hand, is ultimately responsible to all citizens, accountable through the democratic process.
-Since the state will always be there, it is best-suited to provide cities with water.
+It probably would not be economically-feasible for a private-sector company to build and manage a city’s entire water system.
+Even if a private company took on this task, if they went bankrupt the company could just walk away, leaving the public without safe access to water.
+After all, private-sector companies are ultimately responsible to their shareholders.
+Government is ultimately responsible to each and every citizen, and accountable through the democratic process.
+Since the state will always be there, it is best-suited to provide certain essential goods and services.

-Of course, the government does not provide non-necessary goods and services that can be provided by the private sector.
+Of course, the government does not need to provide non-necessary goods and services that can be provided by the private sector.
 For example, a functioning society would not be at risk if there was a collapse in the provision of pantyhose.
-Therefore, government does not manufacture, distribute, or sell pantyhose.
+Therefore, government does not manufacture, distribute, or sell pantyhose

 Public goods and services fulfill a unique social purpose.
 They help create an equal, functioning, and healthy society.
-Further, public goods and services have a democratic function.
-With public goods and services, every citizen is an equivalent owner.
-Thus, every citizen—regardless of wealth or social status—has an equal say in how these goods and services are provided.
+Further, public goods and services serve a democratic function.
+Every citizen is an equal owner, thus, every citizen has an equal say in how these goods and services are provided.

 Procedure

-1.To introduce the idea of public spending, discuss the idea of how K-12 schooling is a public good.
+1.To introduce the idea of public spending, discuss how K-12 schooling is a public good.

 KEY QUESTIONS